 A subsidized gym membership can work in some cases (if the lone worker is mobile, choose a gym with multiple locations within their working territory).
-Or, you could boost engagement and accountability by equipping your workers with a wearable fitness tracker or app and setting up a virtual team that anyone in the company can join (to streamline technology, the app can be installed on the same device as your employee’s lone worker alarm system).
+Or, you could boost engagement and accountability by equipping your workers with a wearable fitness tracker or app and setting up a virtual team that anyone in the company can join (to streamline technology, the app can be installed on the same device as your employee’s lone worker man down alarm system).
 Members can participate in special challenges, receive incentives based on activity levels, and share their photos, tips, and statistics on a regular basis.

 Make contact a priority

 Lone workers often feel dislocated from their workplace, their peers, and the work culture in general.
 That’s why it’s so important to keep the communication flowing.
 Managers should contact employees regularly (not only when there is a problem!) and build up trust so employees will do the same.
 Also, make sure lone workers check calls regularly and are in touch with their colleagues frequently, either by phone during a normal working day, or face to face at meetings and training courses.

 Even with the best intentions, some communication (particularly the ad-hoc variety) doesn’t get passed on to lone workers.
 To prevent this, you can assign each worker an in-house communication contact to keep workers up to date, and also encourage managers to use mass communication, such as forums or group emails, whenever possible.